ARM-software/ethos-n-driver-stack/README.md

 ## Configure SMMU support

-Arm recommends that you configure the Linux kernel with Input/Output Memory Management Unit (IOMMU) support for use as one of the dependencies of the kernel driver.
+Arm recommends that you configure the Linux kernel with Arm SMMU support for use as one of the dependencies of the kernel driver.
-Arm has tested versions `4.14`, `4.19`, `5.4` and `5.10` of the Linux kernel with IOMMU support.
+Arm has tested versions `4.14`, `4.19`, `5.4` and `5.10` of the Linux kernel with SMMU support. _Note that version 4.14 and 4.19 are deprecated in SMMU configurations and will be unsupported from next release._

 Add the following flag to your Linux configuration to include all the dependencies the kernel module needs:
 ```make